GitCraigRash/portfolio_website/README.md

 Portfolio Porjects as squares
   re_eval_URAIL - Shows interactive graph for the results of experiment.
   ASL_CR_AG - allows user to either take picture of their hand signal using a camera or drag an image into the dropbox for the AI to check.
+  Leave some notes so I could fix any broken links or if the interactive features fail.

 Has a blog section that will allow me to post text and some explainatory images and others to comment on those post.